tanakhcc/critic/README.md

 #### api endpoint
 should take a number of files
 - minify them (to both preview and thumbnail size)
     - store the three versions (original / preview / thumbnail) on disk
-#### static file server
-serve the images-directory
 ### manuscript meta information
 ### page edit
+- change name
+- upload new image
 ## Overview of required transcriptions
 ## Saving transcriptions